Skhmt/bf6stats/README.md

 ## assumptions

-- no air resistance
+- no air resistance for bullet velocity
-- damage falloff is in discrete steps, not gradually
-- there are no other damage falloff distances besides 5m
+- there are no other damage falloff distances besides 5?, 10, 20, 35, 50, 70, 80?
 - only two damage locations: head and everything else

 ## todo

 - get support benefit for ADS with LMGs
-- support resizing to phone width, specifically the menu settings
 - damage per magazine?
 - headshot damage